MateeDevs/devstack-native-app/ios/README.md

 ## Localization
 - All strings in the application are localized and shared with the Android team via [Twine](https://github.com/scelis/twine)
 - Strings are stored in the `twine/strings.txt` file
-- The build phase script then generates appropriate `Localizable.strings` files from the mentioned `strings.txt` file
+- TwinePlugin then generates appropriate `Localizable.strings` files from the mentioned `strings.txt` file
 - When modifying `strings.txt` it is required to comply with the specified syntax and to pull/push all the changes frequently

 ## Push Notifications